 Moreover, it is made of BPA-, PVC-, lead- and phthalate-free materials for peace of mind.

-The bowl of this spoon is actually flat, making it easier to maneuver by dipping.
+The numnum pre spoon comes in two stages.
 The stage-one spoon has a unique indented design that works great with purees, and the stage-two one has a cut-out shape that makes it easier to grab soft foods.

 The soft silicone makes this spoon great for teething babies, and it is dishwasher safe for convenience.

 If your baby is both learning to self-feed and teething, this spoon is a great option.
 The handle is fat and easy to hold, and the silicone is strong enough to stand up to chewing, yet soft enough to not hurt your little one’s gums.